MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-devicesapimplementation.md

 ---
-Description: An association between a service access point (SAP) and how it is implemented. ms.assetid: 36108521-A699-4498-A962-DC0801D9EE81
+description: An association between a service access point (SAP) and how it is implemented. ms.assetid: 36108521-A699-4498-A962-DC0801D9EE81
 title: Msvm_DeviceSAPImplementation class
 ms.topic: reference